hmrc/file-transmission/README.md

 ### Request outcome

-A successful POST request will return a HTTP 204 response with an empty body.
+A successful POST request will receive a HTTP 204 response with an empty body.

 An unsuccessful POST request will receive a HTTP-error coded response (4xx, 5xx).
 The response body will contain XML encoded details of the problem.
 See the Error Handling section for details.